 Sunday Morning Breakfast

 W.A.
-Perry Partnership
+Perry Middle School

 Begun in 2003, our partnership with W. A. Perry Middle School allows Trinity to support future generations of the community where our very own St. Lawrence Place is located.
 The partnership provides enrichment activities and opportunities to students enrolled in the after-school program.
 The program seeks to develop relationships that encourage academic success.
 Relationships are fostered through art, golf, tennis, cooking, drama, sewing and other activities, as well as tutoring assistance.
 In 2013, Trinity helped W.A.
 Perry begin a weekend backpack program to provide students with food for meals over the weekend.
 Also in 2013, the South Carolina Department of Education awarded W.A.
 Perry a Gold Award for improvement.

 Camp Bob is a summer camp held for children who would otherwise be financially unable to attend summer camp.
 It is held at Kanuga Camp and conference center in Hendersonville, NC.
 Each June, through the generosity of Trinity parishioners, Trinity members sponsor a trip to Camp Bob with a busload of Columbia children ages 8 to 17.
 Members of Trinity and others in the community serve as volunteer counselors.
-Financial contributions pay for the children to attend.

 Weekend of Hope